conneroisu/cpre281-finalproj/README.md

 ## Interesting notes about verilog

 The loose typing of Verilog can lead to some useful modules that can be defined in small amounts of code.
+Additionally, in verilog, you do not have to declare your components in the component that uses them which also decreases the amount of code that is needed to be written.

 For example, the following module is the mux module that is used in the processor to select between two inputs based on a control signal.

 ```verilog
 module mux #(parameter size = 1) (